Who We Are

 The Morse Society, Reorganized 1973 is a 501(c)(3) tax exempt charitable nonprofit organization incorporated in the State of Oregon.
 We research and preserve information of genealogical and historical significance to and for MORSES around the world.
 Our work is inclusive of all variant spellings of the surname, including Morse, Mors, Morss, and Moss, regardless of country of origin.

-DNA testing.
+We build Morse family lines through research and DNA testing.
 Our Research Team assists and supports members with their family history research and has significant experience with surmounting brick walls.
-Each of our five primary progenitor lines has a Shepherd who serves as the point of contact for that line, conducting research and maintaining the line's genealogical database.
+Each of our five primary Original Settler lines has a Shepherd who serves as the point of contact for that line, conducting research and maintaining the line's genealogical information.

 Membership is open to all who share an interest in the goals of the Society.